-The organization was constituted on March 12th 1993 with the objective of furthering the economic development of a region that was largely cut off from the rest of the country due to civil war and political violence.
-With support from the Alternative Development program of the United Nations Office on Drugs and Crime, and through the institutional cooperation of the Integrated Rural Development Program of the Colombian Government, the regional Cauca Government and municipalities in the area, the project sought to offer alternatives to illicit coca production to small farmers in the area in the regions of Souhern Cauca and Northern NariƱo by supporting investment projects in campesino communities and in their production.
-Under the COSURCA umbrella, small farmer organizations now received the support to develop markets for their products, primarily coffee, but also receive financing through a loan and savings program, as well as technical asistance in production.
+COSURCA is a secondary-level cooperative constituted on March 12th 1993, from the Southern Colombian Macizo Mountains, in the central and southern region of Cauca.
+The organization was established with the objective of furthering the economic development of a region that was largely cut off from the rest of the country due to civil war and political violence.
+With support from the Alternative Development Program of the United Nations Office on Drugs and Crime, and through the institutional cooperation of the Integrated Rural Development Program of the Colombian Government, COSURCA sought to offer alternatives to illicit coca production for small farmers in the area.
+Under the COSURCA umbrella, small farmer organizations received the support to develop markets for their products, primarily coffee, but also to receive financing through a loan and savings program, as well as technical assistance in production.

 Since their inception, COSURCA has followed seven core values: Solidarity, Cooperation, Responsability, Honesty, Hard work, Social Engagement and Respect for individuals and Nature.
+COSURCA provides accompaniment and support in the technical, organizational, commercial, political, and judicial development of thousands of small farmer families, emphasizing organic and fair trade coffee production, food security, and self-sufficiency for communities through the production of staple crops, and more.

 Cooperativa del Sur del Cauca